Skip to main content

 Use this six-stage flow as your operating checklist: identification, collection, parsing, enrichment, storage, and practical analysis.

 Pick signals tied to promises you actually make: API latency, background job delay, auth failure rate, checkout errors, import completion time.
-For each signal, add a threshold as Add current threshold after verification., assign an owner, and attach a saved query plus a service/route label.
+For each signal, leave the threshold pending until it is tied to a measured baseline or customer promise, then assign an owner and attach a saved query plus a service/route label.

 Alert before customers feel the issue.
 Split alerts into page now and review later so signal quality stays high.
 Avoid raw error-count alerts without traffic context.